 As mentioned in the introduction the rough set methodology has found many applications in medical data analysis, finance, voice recognition, image processing and others.
-However the approach presented in this paper is to simple to many real-life applications and was extended in many ways by various authors.
-In particular the indiscernibility understood as an equivalence relation seems to restrictive in many cases and has been replaced by more general concepts, e.g., a tolerance relation.
-In the presented approach attributes assumed qualitative values, but in many application real-value attributes are necessary.
-Many methods of continues variables discretization have been proposed and explored.
-Also methods for effective reduct computation and decision rule generation are of primary importance for practical applications.
-The detailed discussion at the above issues can be found in the references.
+However the approach presented in this paper is too simple to many real-life applications and was extended in many ways by various authors.
+The detailed discussion of the above issues can be found in the references and the internet.